AlureonTheVirus/GroupMeCommunityDocs/docs/groups.md

 Create a new group.

-> [!WARNING]
-> **Breaking Change: Device Verification**
+!!! warning "Breaking Change: Device Verification"

-> This endpoint now requires platform-level device verification (e.g., Apple App Attest or Google Play Integrity).
+  This endpoint now requires platform-level device verification (e.g., Apple App Attest or Google Play Integrity).
 Requests must include valid attestation headers (`X-verify-token`), or they will be rejected.

-> This change was introduced by GroupMe to mitigate automated abuse.
+  This change was introduced by GroupMe to mitigate automated abuse.
 Unfortunately, it also blocks all third-party clients, including many valuable community projects.
 As such, this endpoint is no longer accessible to third-party applications and is retained here for historical reference only.

 ```json linenums="1" title="HTTP Request"
 POST /groups